python-course-ws-2023/python_course_gr_D/notebooks/index.rst

-Welcome to My Python Project's Documentation!
+Welcome to Our Python Project's Documentation!
 ==============================================

 Contents: